Bike to Work Day - Wednesday, June 24, 2015

 This year, the Corporate Challenge will include all company/organizational teams that want to participate.
 There will be no head-to-head challenges.
 Winners will be selected based on participation relative to company/organization size.
-In lieu of a trophy, a prize will be awarded to the winning team/company in each category.
-More information on that to come!
+In lieu of a trophy, a Dero Fixit Stand will be placed in honor of your organization somewhere in the Colorado Springs area adjacent to local a local trail or park!
 Company/Organization size designations are as follows:

 - Extra small - fewer than 25 employees

 - Small - between 25 and 100 employees